Bhagawangola I: Geography

 Bhagawangola I CD block is bounded by Lalgola CD block and Godagari Upazila in Rajshahi District of Bangladesh, across the Padma, in the north, Bhagawangola II and Raninagar I CD blocks in the east, Murshidabad-Jiaganj and Berhampore CD blocks in the south and Nabagram CD block in the west.

 Bhagawangola I CD block lies in the Jalangi-Bhagirathi Interfluve physiographic region in Murshidabad district.
 The Bhagirathi River splits the district into two natural physiographic regions – Rarh on the west and Bagri on the east.
 The Padma River separates Murshidabad district from Malda district and Chapai Nawabganj and Rajshahi districts of Bangladesh in the north.
 It is a low-lying area having alluvial soil pattern.

 Murshidabad district has a 125.35 km long international border with Bangladesh of which 42.35 km is on land and the remaining is riverine.
 There are 9 blocks – Samserganj, Suti I, Suti II, Raghunathganj II, Lalgola, Bhagawangola I, Bhagawangola II, Raninagar II and Jalangi - along the Bangladesh-India border.

 The Bagri or the eastern part of the district is a low lying alluvial plain with the shape of an isosceles triangle.
 The Ganges/Padma and the Bhagirathi form the two equal sides; the Jalangi forms the entire base; other offshoots of the Ganges meander within the area.
-It is liable to be flooded by the spill of the Bhagirathi and other rivers.
+It is liable to flooding by the Bhagirathi and other rivers.
 The main rivers of this region are Bhairab, Jalangi, Chhoto Bhairab, Sialmari and Gobra Nala.
 All these rivers are distributaries of the main branch of the Ganges.
 The rivers are in their decaying stages.

 A major problem in Murshidabad district is river bank erosion.
 As of 2013, an estimated 2.4 million people reside along the banks of the Ganges alone in Murshidabad district.
 Between 1931 and 1977, 26,769 hectares have been eroded and many villages have been fully submerged.
 1980-1990 was a decade of erosion for this district and during the decade Giria, Sekhalipur, Khejustala, Mithipur, Fajilpur, Rajapur, Akheriganj, Parashpur villages were badly affected.
 Many families living along the Ganges continue to be affected.
 As for example, in 2008, 1,245 families were affected in Lalgola, Bhagawangola I and Bhagawangola II CD Blocks.